 - You’re an excessive risk-taker.
 The thrill makes you keep on regardless of the consequence.

-- You never feel satisfied or always wanting more of something.
+- You never feel satisfied or always want more of something.

 If you show several of these symptoms, you may be at a higher risk of developing an addiction.

 Addiction vs. Compulsion